 Annex E.3 addresses extending requirements that are fundamentally textual in nature.
 They may be extended with various enumerations (for example RiskKind or VerifyMethodKind), and they may have different modeling constraints applied to the requirements relationships, but the requirements are only expressed as text strings.

 Expressing requirements as text strings alone fundamentally limits their ability to be evaluated and verified.
-This Annex addresses a more formal expression of requirements; one that includes quantitative specification of numerical parameters, relationships, equations and/or constraints.
+This Annex addresses a more formal expression of requirements generally referred to as property based requirements (PBR); one that includes quantitative specification of numerical parameters, relationships, equations and/or constraints.

 Current users of text-based requirements have frequently expressed a basic need to represent numerical requirements more precisely, both to reduce ambiguity and facilitate verification by analysis and other methods.
 This basic need can be decomposed into three primary needs: 1) Requirements must have numerical properties (properties capable of representing numerical values), 2) these numerical properties must be typeable (preferably by ValueType) to account for quantity kind and units, and 3) these numerical properties must be bindable (preferably using BindingConnector) to other model elements (e.g. ConstraintParameters) so they can be evaluated using analysis tools.
 For the purpose of this discussion, a requirement that meets these three conditions is said to be a property-based requirement.